 Dog hives typically last from 1-3 days.
 Since an allergic reaction causes hives, the welts should disappear once the allergen has moved through your dog’s body.
 It’s even possible for hives to disappear without treatment in a matter of minutes.
 If your furry friend experiences a particularly strong allergic reaction, various medications can help the dog recover.

 While allergies can differ for each dog, some canines’ reactions may get worse over time.
-In these scenarios, it’s important to remember that a medication like an EpiPen does not always cure the allergic reaction.
+In these scenarios, it’s important to remember that a medication like an EpiPen does not always cure an allergic reaction.
 It may ease your pet’s symptoms for a few hours before the hives return.

-Severe cases of hives need professional medical attention, so think of the EpiPen as pressing pause on the dog’s allergic reaction.
+Severe cases of hives need professional medical attention, so think of the EpiPen as a pressing pause on the dog’s allergic reaction.
 This will give you time to take your pet to the emergency room.

 If your dog breaks out in hives, pay attention to the symptoms more than how long they last.
 A mild case of hives lasting more than three days is cause for concern, but severe reactions should immediately receive veterinary attention.
 How do you know if a reaction is severe?
 If your dog’s face swells or they experience breathing difficulties, it’s time to see the vet.

-Common Treatment Options for Hives
+Common Treatment Options For Hives